Reviewing the Steps to Naturalization

 As you can see, becoming a United States citizen is a complex process with numerous stages and potentially a great deal of waiting.
 Making a mistake at any point during the process can lead to severe consequences: The Trump administration implemented new rules that, should any required document be omitted or error be found, the entire application process must be restarted, including the payment of new fees.
 That is why you need an experienced immigration attorney on our side.

 At The Law Office of Yifei He, PLLC, we can guide you through every step of the citizenship process.
 We can determine your eligibility, work to ensure Form N-400 is correctly completed, and represent you in all communications with USCIS.
-We understand how challenging becoming a U.S. citizen can be and are committed to helping our clients go through naturalization as efficiently as possible.
+We understand how challenging becoming a U.S. citizen can be and our immigration lawyer in New York is committed to helping our clients go through naturalization as efficiently as possible.

 Get the citizenship you need by calling (917) 451-5173 or contacting us online.
 Schedule your complimentary consultation today!